Searching for details:

 Preliminary design completed

 On Jan.
-15, 2011, RKK Energia announced that its Scientific and Technical Council, NTS, conducted a meeting, which reviewed and approved the preliminary design of the Node Module and associated hardware, including:
+15, 2011, RKK Energia announced that its Scientific and Technical Council, NTS, conducted a meeting that reviewed and approved the preliminary design of the Node Module and associated hardware, including:

 The NTS meeting chaired by the Deputy Designer General V. P. Legostaev was also attended by RKK Energia's President Vitaly Lopota and Deputy Designer General Nikolai Zelenshikov, the company said.
 According to the press-release, launches of both Node Module and preceding it MLM multi-purpose module were scheduled for 2012.